guimaraesj/myfuelpt/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+2 week rails app created during Le Wagon coding bootcamp.
+Work in progress App.

+Fuel with your own individual discounts in Portugal and make advantage of the discounts you already have and may not know about.